Renderers

 Realtime lip-synced video avatars by North Model Labs.

 AtlasRenderer connects to North Model Labs Atlas for realtime lip-synced video avatars.
-Unlike LemonSlice, Atlas manages its own LiveKit room — you only need an Atlas API key (no separate LiveKit credentials).
+Atlas manages its own LiveKit room — you only need an Atlas API key (no separate LiveKit credentials).

 Installation